Family Tax Planning

 We don’t yet know how the new law would fully work but it is quite likely that by looking to put in place the following items you will help your case if the law is changed:

 - Avoid formal arrangements and contracts of employment.

 - Have no pre-arranged policy on salary levels or dividends.

-- Make both spouses/civil partners directors, and consider make your spouse the Chairman with the casting vote on the board of directors.
+- Make both spouses/civil partners directors, and consider making your spouse the Chairman with the casting vote on the board of directors.

 - Avoid having different classes of shares particularly non-ordinary shares that have less capital value.
-You want ordinary shares in the company whose rights are not restricted in any way.
+You want ordinary shares in the company whose rights unrestricted in any way.

 - Make sure all the paperwork is right and stacks up re Companies House forms, dividend resolutions, etc.

 - Consider transferring assets into the company in return for a new share issue to uplift the capital base of the company.

 - Don’t pay out all the profits in dividends.
 Leaving some cash in the company increases the impression of capital rather than income, especially if this cash is a medium-term investment.

 - Ensure any dividends paid to a non-working spouse are paid into their own personal bank account.